New York Islanders: The NHL heads to Long Island (1972–1974)

 Despite expanding to 14 teams just two years prior, the NHL awarded a Long Island-based franchise to clothing manufacturer Roy Boe, owner of the American Basketball Association's New York Nets, on November 8, 1971.
 The terms included $6 million ($ million in dollars) franchise fee plus a $5 million ($ million in dollars) territorial fee to the Rangers.
 An expansion franchise was also given to Atlanta (the Flames) to keep the schedule balanced and to prevent the WHA from entering the growing market at the newly built Omni Coliseum.

 The New York Islanders name was unveiled by the franchise on February 15, 1972, at a press conference held across the street from Roosevelt Raceway at a restaurant owned by Burt Bacharach.
 Many expected it to use the "Long Island Ducks", after the Eastern Hockey League team that played from 1959 to 1973.
 The team was soon nicknamed the "Isles" by the local newspapers.
 The Islanders' arrival effectively doomed the Raiders, who played in Madison Square Garden under difficult lease terms and were forced to move to Cherry Hill, New Jersey in the middle of their second season.

 Former California Golden Seals executive vice president Bill Torrey was named as the team's general manager at the same press conference as the franchise's name unveiling.
-The Islanders secured veteran forward Ed Westfall, defenseman Gerry Hart, and goaltender Billy Smith in the 1972 expansion draft, along with junior ice hockey stars Billy Harris, Lorne Henning, and Bobby Nystrom in the 1972 amateur draft.
-Soon after the draft, Phil Goyette was named as the team's first head coach, however he was fired halfway through the season and replaced with Earl Ingarfield and assistant coach Aut Erickson.
+The Islanders secured veteran forward Ed Westfall, defenseman Gerry Hart, and goaltender Billy Smith in the 1972 expansion draft, along with junior ice hockey stars Billy Harris, Lorne Henning, and Bob Nystrom in the 1972 amateur draft.
+Soon after the draft, Phil Goyette was named as the team's first head coach, but was fired halfway through the season and replaced with Earl Ingarfield and assistant coach Aut Erickson.
 Unlike most other expansion teams' general managers, Torrey made few trades for veteran players in the early years, as he was committed to building the team through the draft.
 Torrey stated, "I told the owners that we're not going to beat this team next door by taking the castoffs from others teams.
 We'd have to develop our own stars."
 Before the season began, Westfall was named the team's first captain.

 By September 1972, the Islanders were waiting for the Nassau Coliseum to be completed as well as their practice facility "The Royal Ice Rink" in Kings Park.
 The team was forced to practice as late as October 6, the day before their first game, at the Rangers practice rink in New Hyde Park.